Diabetes Mellitus (DM) in Children and Adolescents

 Type 2 diabetes treatment

-Metformin is the main drug given by mouth (orally) for children and adolescents.
+is most commonly the first medication given by mouth (orally) for children and adolescents under 18 years of age.
 It is started at a low dose and often increased over several weeks to higher doses.
-It can be taken with food to prevent nausea and abdominal pain.
+It can be taken with food or given as an extended-release formulation to prevent nausea and abdominal pain.

-Other drugs used for adults with type 2 diabetes may help some adolescents, but they are more expensive, and there is limited evidence for their use in children.
+Other medications used for adults with type 2 diabetes may help some adolescents, but they are more expensive, and there is limited evidence for their use in children.

-Some children who lose weight, improve their food choices, and exercise regularly may be able to stop taking the drugs.
+Some children who lose weight, improve their food choices, and exercise regularly may be able to stop taking the medications.

-Low blood glucose (hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by medications taken to control diabetes.
-Much less common causes of hypoglycemia include... read more ) occurs when too much insulin or too much of an antihyperglycemic drug is taken or when the child does not eat regularly or exercises vigorously for a long period of time.
+Hypoglycemia is low blood glucose that occurs when too much insulin or too much of an antihyperglycemic medication is taken or when the child does not eat regularly or exercises vigorously for a long period of time.
 Warning symptoms include confusion or other abnormal behavior, and children often appear pale and/or sweaty.

 In adults, adolescents, and older children, episodes of hypoglycemia rarely cause long-term problems.
 However, frequent episodes of hypoglycemia in children younger than 5 years of age may impair intellectual development.
 Also, young children may not be aware of the warning symptoms of hypoglycemia.
-To minimize the possibility of hypoglycemia, doctors and parents monitor young children with diabetes particularly closely and use a slightly higher target range for their blood glucose level.
-Continuous glucose monitoring systems Type 1 diabetes treatment Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more Type 1 diabetes treatment can help children because they sound an alarm when glucose falls below a specified range.
+To minimize the possibility of hypoglycemia, doctors and parents monitor young children with diabetes particularly closely and allow a slightly higher target range for their blood glucose level.
+Continuous glucose monitoring systems can help children because these systems sound an alarm when glucose falls below a specified range.

 Adolescents with diabetes